-The Minnesota Lamb and Wool Producers are currently seeking nominations for the 2015 Junior and Senior Silver Bell Awards.
-The Silver Bell Awards will be presented at the Shepherds Conference and Trade Show, December 4, in Chaska, MN.
+The Minnesota Lamb and Wool Producers are currently seeking nominations for the 2017 Junior and Senior Silver Bell Awards.
+The Silver Bell Awards will be presented at the annual Shepherds Conference, December 2 in Fargo, ND.

 Silver Bell Award History

-The Silver Bell Award has awarded annually to one or two Minnesota shepherds who have excelled in modern sheep, lamb, or wool production for over 25 years.
+The Silver Bell Award has awarded annually to one or two Minnesota shepherds who have excelled in modern sheep, lamb, or wool production, by MLWPA since the 1970’s.

 Over the years, the selection criteria has included flock size, lambing and weaning rate, lamb and wool production per ewe, sale price of lamb and wool, gross return per ewe, and the following less tangible but equally important factors:

 - Attitude toward the adoption of new technology.

 - Use of financial as well as flock production records.

 - Willingness to commit labor, feed, capital, and managerial effort toward the profitable production of a quality product from their flocks that reflects well upon the entire sheep industry.

 - An apparent faith and confidence in the “old ewe” and in their efforts to consistently generate a substantial part of their farm income with a ewe flock.

 - A contagious enthusiasm for sheep, coupled with a record of profitable production that encourages others to follow a similar program.